mattst/SublimeMissingFindPanelKeys/README.md

 - Toggle Use Buffer
 - Toggle Show Context

-- Find (ST Build 3132+)
-- Replace (ST Build 3132+)
+Information about the other Find in Files Panel buttons:

+- [Dev Build](https://www.sublimetext.com/3dev) 3133 added key bindings for the Find in Files panel `Find` and `Replace` buttons.
+It is not possible to add key bindings for those buttons to versions earlier than 3133 because no commands existed to perform their actions.
-Unfortunately no key binding can be added for the Find in Files panel button, labelled `'...'`, which adds items to the `Where` text box, because there is no command currently available for that action.
-However users should note that `Tab` can be pressed to focus the `Where` text box at which point its history can be scrolled through using the `Up/Down` keys and deleting its contents will revert it to the default of `Open Files and Folders`.
+- No key binding can be added for the Find in Files panel button, labelled `'...'`, which adds items to the `Where` text box, because there is no command currently available to launch that action in any version of Sublime Text.
+- For mouse-less operation users should note that `Tab` can be pressed to focus the `Where` text box at which point its history can be scrolled through using the `Up/Down` keys and deleting its contents will revert it to its `Open Files and Folders` default.

 ### Requirements

 - Sublime Text 3
-- The Find and Replace buttons in the Find in Files panel need version 3132 or later
-    - No problem installing on earlier versions but those button's keys won't work

 ### Installing